Joe Panos

-Joe Panos (born Zois Panagiotopoulos on January 24, 1971) is a former American football offensive lineman in the National Football League for the Philadelphia Eagles and Buffalo Bills.
+Joe Panos (born Zois Panagiotopoulos on January 24, 1971) is an American former professional football player who was a guard in the National Football League (NFL) for the Philadelphia Eagles and Buffalo Bills.
 After Brookfield East High School, he played college football at the University of Wisconsin–Madison, where he was a walk on and later became captain of the 1994 Rose Bowl team.

 Career

 College

 Panos started his college career playing defensive tackle at Division III University of Wisconsin-Whitewater.
 He transferred to the University of Wisconsin-Madison and quickly became a starter.
 He played in 32 consecutive games.